qkmaxware/Qlib/readme.md

     ```make build-all```

 #### QAS
 QAS (Quantum Assembly Language) is the name I have given to the scripting language used by the Qlib - Runtime.
-This simple scripting language lets you perform the same operations as provided by the Qlib - Core, but with simpler syntax.
+This simple scripting language let's you perform the same operations as provided by the Qlib - Core, but with simpler syntax.
 Examples of QAS scripts are provided under the [/examples](https://github.com/qkmaxware/Qlib/tree/master/examples) folder and are based on algorithms from chapters of: `Kaye, P., Laflamme, R., & Mosca, M. (2007).
 An introduction to quantum computing.
 New York: Oxford University Press`.
-The syntax of this the QAS language as it currently stands is expressed in EBNF grammar below.
+The syntax of the QAS language as it currently stands is expressed in EBNF grammar below.
 ```ebnf
 (* Production Rules *)
 script      =   { statement };